 You still need to allow 48 working hours from the time of your request.

 Unfortunately certain medications cannot be done through EPS due to safety reasons.
 Please enquire further at reception for the specific medicines that this applies to.
 These medications include:

 - Private prescriptions

-We would like to spend less on medicines you can buy without a prescription so as to free up funds for other valuable NHS services.
+We would like to spend less on medicines you can buy without a prescription to free up funds for other valuable NHS services.
 Practices across North West London will no longer routinely prescribe medicines which are available to buy over the counter in pharmacies (and, in the case of some medicines, in supermarkets and other shops too).

 If a medicine you need can be bought without a prescription, your GP may ask if you are willing to buy it.
 If you are not, it will be prescribed.

 This means that if you require that medicine again you don’t need to make a doctor’s appointment but can get it straight away from your community pharmacist, saving both you and the doctor’s time.

 Please click on the link below to view which medicines this applies to.
 We thank you for your co-operation on this matter.